Centre for Development and Environment (Switzerland): Teaching

-CDE offers minors in sustainable development at the bachelor’s and master’s level, with currently over 400 students enrolled in these programmes.
+CDE offers a full master's in Sustainabiltiy Transformations and minors in sustainable development at the bachelor’s and master’s level, with currently over 400 students enrolled in these programmes.

 The International Graduate School (IGS) North-South was created in 2009 as part of the above-mentioned NCCR North-South programme.
 The IGS North-South is a doctoral programme based on an inter-university agreement between the Universities of Basel, Bern, Lausanne, and Zurich, as well as selected cooperation agreements with universities in countries of the global South and East.
-CDE coordinates the IGS North-South, which currently has more than 100 doctoral students.
+CDE coordinates the IGS North-South, which currently has around 100 doctoral students.

 Organization

 Administratively, CDE is part of the Faculty of Science of the University of Bern.
 The university’s Executive Board issues a performance mandate to CDE.